rthomas/media-config/README.md

 ### Secrets

 News server configuration should be put in the `nzbget.conf.secret` file in the root of this repository.
-This will be templated into the nabget.conf file.
+This will be templated into the nzbget.conf file.

 ### Application: